 The term "Zero3" was coined by Tony Hansen.
-It refers to recipes he developed at Plainsman Clays that enable a potter to create stoneware and porcelain at cone 03.
-They are public and easy-to-find on google.
-He arrived at cone 03 after a long testing program that attempted to make the system work and be ecomonical at cone 04.
-The one extra cone (04 to 03) made such a difference in moving the system toward stoneware-like properites that he adopted it.
+It refers to recipes he developed at Plainsman Clays that enable a potter to create red burning stoneware and blue-white porcelain at cone 03 (links to recipes at the bottom of this page).
+He arrived at cone 03 after a long testing program that attempted to make the system work and be economical at cone 04.
+The one extra cone (04 to 03) made such a difference in moving the system toward stoneware-like properties while keeping the frit percentage to a minimum that he adopted it.

 Porcelain mug put into kiln at 8:45am, drinking coffee from it at 12:15!
 How?

 One way to fast-fire is to fire a lot lower.
 This is Zero3 porcelain made using Dragonite Halloysite (instead of New Zealand Halloysite).
 It is the L2934C recipe.
 It was fired to cone 03 and glazed with G2931K clear glaze (which has fired crystal clear and flawless).
 I fired at 1200F/hr to 1950F, held it for 15 minutes, cooled at 999F/hr to 1850F and held it for 30 minutes, then dropped as fast as the kiln would do.
 It has some translucency and fires with a purplish hue (the NZ burns blue-white and is more translucent).

 Which is stronger: Cone 10R mug or cone 03 mug?